CryptoToolsLtd/CryptoEngine/README.md

 python3.12 -m crypto test
 ```

-There are 91 tests, which take 50 seconds to
+There are 94 tests, which take 190 seconds
-several minutes in total to complete on
+(about 3 minutes) or more in total to complete on
 Intel i7-1165G7 @ 2.80GHz × 4.

 ## Author